State officials: Mass. emergency shelter system reaching capacity, families to be placed on waitlist

 In August, Healey declared a state of emergency in Massachusetts due to the influx of migrant families arriving in the Bay State.
 The governor has called on the federal government to act to address the issue in Massachusetts.

-- Families will apply for the Emergency Assistance program at EA field offices, the EA phone line at (866) 584-0653, or the Quincy Family Welcome Center at Eastern Nazarene.
-They will be screened for EA eligibility, which includes completing the EA application, verifying identity, verifying familial relationship, checking electronic databases, and gathering all available documentation.
+- Families will apply for the Emergency Assistance program at state field offices, through the phone line at 866-584-0653, or the Quincy Family Welcome Center at Eastern Nazarene College.
+They will be screened for eligibility, which includes completing the application, verifying identity, verifying familial relationship, checking electronic databases, and gathering all available documentation.

-- If a family is determined to be eligible for EA, they will complete a Clinical and Safety Risk pre-screen questionnaire to self-report immediate clinical and/or safety risk concerns that may necessitate priority for placement.
+- Families that are deemed eligible for emergency assistance will complete a Clinical and Safety Risk pre-screen questionnaire to self-report immediate clinical and/or safety risk concerns that may necessitate priority placement.
 Translated forms will be available.

 - Families that demonstrate a clinical or safety risk in the pre-screen will complete a full medical assessment to further establish prioritization.

 - As families exit the shelter system, new families will enter vacated units.
 If there is no capacity on a given day, families will be placed on a waitlist and notified when a unit becomes available.
-The order of the waitlist is based on whether a family has a clinical or safety risk priority designation combined with the date they were deemed eligible.
+The waitlist order is based on whether a family has a clinical or safety risk priority designation combined with the date they were deemed eligible.

 - When a unit opens for a family on the waitlist, they will be contacted via phone, email and text.